Codeinwp/optimole-wp/readme.txt

 When the image is requested, Optimole will apply the specific transformations required by the device and deliver it to your visitors.
 This means every image is perfectly sized for every device.
 The final result will be cached for a month to ensure ongoing fast delivery and more site speed.

 **How many images can be optimized?**
 With the basic plan, you will be able to optimize unmetered number of images for up to 5k monthly active [users](https://docs.optimole.com/article/1134-how-optimole-counts-the-number-of-visitors).
-All delivered from 7 edge locations all over the world.
+All delivered from more than 100+ locations in Europe and North America.
 Better yet.
 The free version is fully functional and includes all of the following great features.

 **Format Based Optimization**